hannahtrask/sunrise-timer/README.md

 ## Sunrise Timer

-Run the app with `npm i` and `npm run dev` to see the sunrise time and countdown timer for your location :)
+Run the app with `npm i` and `npm run dev` to see the sunrise time and countdown timer for a location, starting with Jackson WY :)

 App will be running at [http://localhost:3000](http://localhost:3000) in your browser.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

 ## The Stack